My Account

 5. Show Off Your Graphic Designer CV Skills

 Being a graphic design professional requires an ever-expanding array of skills.
 Apart from classic visual design there’s a need for mastery of software suites and knowledge of web programming.
-So how do you choose which skills are best to put on your CV?
-Here’s how to do it.
+The key to writing a great CV skills section is showing the ones that match the job.

-• Then make a list of your own skills.
-Refer back to your work experience and education sections for a reminder.
+• Make a list of your own skills—pull from your work history, education, and portfolio.

-• Aim for a mix of soft skills, hard skills and technical skills.
+• Include a mix of soft skills and hard skills.

 These skills would make a great addition to a graphic design CV.